 There are effective pharmaceutical options, as well as supplements to boost your cortisol and adrenaline levels to their proper levels, thereby making the disease more tolerable.
 Fortunately, there are also herbal and natural remedies you can perform at home that can help if you are suffering from Addison’s disease.
 However, the disease should not be taken lightly, and consultation with a doctor before beginning any herbal or natural treatments is highly recommended.
 Now, let’s look at some of the home remedies for Addison’s disease that many people turn to when suffering from this condition.

 Home Remedies for Addison’s Disease

-Green Tea: This powerful type of tea is used for many different herbal treatments, but it is known to regulate hormones and keep the body’s metabolism functioning properly.
+This powerful type of tea is used for many different herbal treatments, but it is known to regulate hormones and keep the body’s metabolism functioning properly.
 Furthermore, it helps to boost the immune system of the body, protecting it against autoimmune attacks.

-A Word of Caution: As mentioned above, there is no cure for Addison’s Disease, meaning that it is very important to seek medical attention and get onto a routine of treatment to maintain some normalcy in your life.
+Word of Caution: As mentioned above, there is no cure for Addison’s disease, meaning that it is very important to seek medical attention and get into a routine of treatment to maintain some normalcy in your life.
 Research is ongoing about more permanent solutions, but they are as yet unsuccessful.
-Therefore, all herbal and home remedies should be seen as supplemental, while regular hormonal boosting tablets or treatments are strongly suggested.
-Stay Healthy!
+If the condition turns to Addisonian crisis, the body suffers from extremely low blood pressure and falls into a coma.
+That is why treatment of this rare disease must be taken very seriously, and herbal or natural remedies should only be seen as a supplementary or complementary solution.
+Stay healthy!